tjira/hazel/README.md

 ## Compilation

 Before compiling the software you will need some additional libraries.
 All the necessary libraries can be downloaded and set up with the `make libs` command.
-The proces can take up to an hour mainly since it needs to compile the *libint* library.
+The process can take up to an hour since it needs to download all the *boost* libraries and compile the *libint* library.
 After the libraries are installed you can compile the software simply by running `make`.
 The *bin* folder will be created along with all the executables.

 ## Examples